Nihilus888/Calendar-App/README.md

 If I have more time as I was swarmed with finals, projects and assignments for me to give enough time to focus on this project, I would have fixed the technical challenges that I have listed above and potentially used a database to store all the information that I needed instead of using local storage as it is not a very secure way of storing data.

 The calendar is mobile responsive but if it is too small like on an IPhone SE, the grids will mash together and it will look horrendous.
+I might reduce the size of the grids but in terms of a UI/UX perspective, the grid size is needed to store multiple events within the day without it overlapping into another grid or looking disproportionate to the other grids.

 ## Sample photos
 ![Sample Calendar](public/Sample.jpg)